 When the mix starts leaving on the sides, it's cooked.
 Add the cardamom powder, fried cashew nuts.
 Mix everything well and transfer it to a greased bowl.

-If you cook for longer time, you will be able to cut into squares, somehow I like the loose texture.
+If you cook for a longer time, you will be able to cut into squares, somehow I like the loose texture.

 Apple Halwa With All purpose flour / Cashew powder